ylwhxht/L4DR/README.md

 Please follow [VoD Dataset](https://github.com/tudelft-iv/view-of-delft-dataset/blob/main/docs/GETTING_STARTED.md) to download dataset.

 * (Optional)
-If you want to reproduce our fog simulation-related experiments, you need to run [fog simulation](https://github.com/MartinHahner/LiDAR_fog_sim) on the VoD lidar point cloud.
+If you want to reproduce our fog simulation-related experiments, you need to run [fog simulation](https://github.com/MartinHahner/LiDAR_fog_sim) (or download our simulated dataset) on the VoD lidar point cloud.
 The relevant parts of fog simulation only need to refer to their code and configuration.
 **This part may be difficult and complex.
 If you need it, you can contact me to request our VoD dataset after fog simulation.**

 After the preparation, the format of how the dataset is provided: